 They are super secretive, preferring to enter buildings through areas that are often inaccessible to inspection such as through in-fill patios, fire heaths, expansion joints and cracks in concrete slab flooring.

-Other “Types” of Termite Droppings
+Other “Types” of Termite Residue

 Termite droppings don’t exclusively consist of their poo…they “drop” other things as well that might clue you in to their unwanted intrusion into your home.
 Here are some additional signs of termites that you should look out for.

 When termites reach an adult stage they grow wings and eventually shed them.
-When the termites are in their flying stage of adulthood they are often referred to as swarmers.
+When they are in their flying stage of adulthood they are often referred to as swarmers.
 After the swarmers land in their intended destination they shed their wings.
 If their intended destination was somewhere within your home or structure then those wings should be visible somewhere.